 Every day we have 24 hours to speak up for other animals.
 24 hours of pure opportunity to be the voice for those who are not heard by the masses.
 How are you spending them?

 I was scrolling through my posts and I discovered that I talk a lot about being an animal rights activist, but I rarely give you any ideas on what to actually do.
 I completely understand that not everyone knows what to do and how to actually help the animals, and not everyone is extroverted and wants to protest on the streets.

 I understand that because I am like that.

 I am super anxious and introverted, so when I am in public and among masses of people, I pull out a trick or two from my acting days and I become someone who knows how to handle the people.

 Many people assume that activism is about going out and being loud, which is what we are taught about them, the activists.
 But being an activist just means being active in a movement.
 Doing something.

 Here are five animal rights activism ideas for you, in case you are an introvert but still want to be active.

 - Start writing emails.
 Again, writing, but this time it’s all about short, sweet and loving emails that you can send to different stores and shops.
 Does your local bakery sell amazing vegan cupcakes?
 Write a beautiful email where you thank them and encourage them to try vegan cookies next.
-Does the store near you sell a great variety of plant-based milks?
+Does the store near you sell a great variety of plant-based kinds of milk?
 Again, email them a thank you note and tell them how grateful you are for this beautiful gesture.